Aug 27, 2020

 [ARCHIVE CLIP, John Kerry: I shared my concerns about a young Ethiopian blogger that I met last year, Natnael Feleke, who with eight of his peers have been imprisoned.
 And I firmly believe that the work of journalists, whether it's print journalists or in the internet or media of other kinds, it makes societies stronger.]

 GREG WARNER: You know, he said all the things that you'd expect him to say.
-He said we believe that free speech and open dialogue is important to the economic development of the country, blah, blah, blah.
+He said, "We believe that free speech and open dialogue is important to the economic development of the country, blah, blah, blah."
 But ...

 [ARCHIVE CLIP, John Kerry: We remain committed to our partnership with Ethiopia.]